 Despite wicked wind and big waves splashing in our faces you could see a few giant fish cruising.
 It was a slow morning and only a few fish were hooked or landed.
 The waves made it tough to get a decent presentation to the fish.
 One fish I caught was awesome because I saw him swim by my indicator then turn and come back to eat the fly.
 The anticipation was immense!

 I think part of why it was tough in morning was because it was a much colder day.
 At Strobel Lake you want warm sunny days because it brings more fish into the bays and the feed heavily on sunny days.The afternoon was good sight fishing cruising trout and stripping a bugger.
 I hit many fresh fish that jumped and were experts at shaking the hook.
 It’s crazy to think the number of 10-pound fish you unhook and don’t even look at twice because you know the next one could be that 20 pounder!
 Today was one of those “Strobel Days” the guides had been talking about.
 This place spoils you.

 When I woke up and walked the deck to the dining area to pour my first of many cups of coffee for the morning something felt off…ah!
 It was quite and the wind was calm!

-We had a light breakfast and loaded up into the trucks for the trek back to the airport in El Calafate.
-The van ride was humming with chatter of all the fish we had caught this past week and the memories made.
+We had a light breakfast and loaded up for the trek back to the airport in El Calafate.
+The ride was humming with chatter of huge fish and the memories made.
 As we said our goodbyes at the airport I couldn’t help but think of the number of friends I couldn’t wait to send a few photos to once I got back into cell service.
 My brother was first on the list; I really just wanted to make him jealous!